 The dynamics and processes for retail trade promotions and foodservice trade spend management are not the same.
 Establishing a distributor trade program is different from updating your promotional schedule based on promoted and non-promoted volume.
 That doesn’t mean your retail and foodservice trade promotion management systems can’t live together in one application.

-“At Blacksmith Applications, we encourage people to use one trade management application.
+“At Blacksmith Applications, we encourage people to use one revenue growth and trade spend application.
 One system, one way to manage workflow,” says Paul Wietecha, President and CEO of Blacksmith Applications.

 During Smoke Jumpers 2019, Butterball received the customer award for Multi-Channel Trade Promotion Management.